amazon-ion/ion-hive-serde/README.md

 * Configurable through [SerDe properties](docs/serde-properties.md).

 ### Installation
-Download the latest `ion-hive-serde-all-<version-number>.jar` from [https://github.com/amzn/ion-hive-serde/releases]
+Download the latest `ion-hive3-serde-all-<version-number>.jar` from [https://github.com/amzn/ion-hive-serde/releases]
 and place the JARs into `hive/lib` or use `ADD JAR` in Hive.
 That jar contains the SerDe and all its dependencies.

 To build it locally run :`./gradlew :serde:singleJar`